Posted April 26, 2019 - Updated Dec 4, 2019

 - Press two locking pins into each hole approx. 1/16 below flush.
 A solid, unhardened grooved pin works best.
 Solid, hardened dowel pins can be used but are difficult to remove by drilling out.

 - After assembly of the pins, stake the edges of the holes to prevent the pins from disengaging.
-Staking is recommend for all installations, but, may not be necessary if the flange’s mating surface traps the pins in place.
+Staking is recommended for all installations, but, may not be necessary if the flange’s mating surface traps the pins in place.

 - Check to make sure the stake marks do not protrude beyond the face of the flange.
 If so, they must be dressed flush with a file or stone.